din14970/personal-site/content/blog/managingpythondependencies.md

 * Micromamba is distributed as single statically linked executable

 ##### Disadvantages:
-* Same as Conda except it is fast
+* Same as Conda except it is fast (if you use conda >= 22.11, then it uses the mamba resolver)

 #### conda-lock
 [conda-lock](https://github.com/conda/conda-lock) is the pip-tools of the Conda ecosystem.